ga4gh/data-security/AAI/AAIConnectProfile.md

-6. By signing an access token, an Broker asserts that the GA4GH Claims that token makes available at the /userinfo endpoint -- not including any Embedded Tokens from other Embedded Token Signatories in those claims -- were legitimately derived from their [Claim Sources](#term-claim-source), and are presented accurately.
-These assurances apply to any Embedded Tokens that the Broker signs as well when it is acting as an Embedded Token Signatory.
+6. By signing an access token, an Broker asserts that the GA4GH Claims that token makes available at the /userinfo endpoint -- not including any Embedded Tokens -- were legitimately derived from their [Claim Sources](#term-claim-source), and the content is presented and/or transformed without misrepresenting the original intent.

+    When a Broker acts as a Embedded Token Signatory and signs Embedded Tokens, then those signatures adhere to the same assertion criteria as outlined in the [Conformance for Embedded Token Signatories](#conformance-for-embedded-token-signatories)
+    section of this specification.

     When a Broker provides Embeded Tokens from other Embedded Token Signatories, it is providing them "as is" (i.e. it provides no additional assurance as to the quality, authenticity, or trustworthiness of the